Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 }

-Check the updated data by changing the method to GET and paste this API Url then hits the Send button.
+Check the updated data by changing the method to GET and paste this API URL, then hit the Send button.

-At the customers.php, add the code below at the last line.
+In the customers.php, add the code below to the last line.

 /**